Kukkutasana is one of the advanced yoga postures. It belongs to the Padmasana Group and arm balancing category.

 This book is the first illustrated textbook on yoga.
 Bahr al-Hayat means the ocean of life.
 This book was translated from Sanskrit Original and published in 1602 by Muhammad Ghawth Gwaliyari,

 Origin and History

 Cockerel Posture is an ancient yoga pose found mentioned in Thirumanthiram, Ahirbudhnya Samhita, and Vasista Samhita.
 As far as the age of these texts, they are pretty older than medieval Hatha Yoga texts like Hatha Yoga Pradipika.

 Verse 561 of Thirumanthiram describes the steps for the performance of Kukkutasana.
-Thirumanthiram is a Tamil poetic work by Thirumoolar written probably in between 200 BCE to 700 CE.
+Thirumanthiram is a Tamil poetic work by Thirumoolar written probably between 200 BCE to 700 CE.

-Therefore, it is evident that Cockerel Pose is an ancient yoga pose that has been in practice for more than thousand years.
+Therefore, it is evident that the Cockerel Pose is an ancient yoga pose that has been in practice for more than a thousand years.
 Besides this, it is one of the non-meditative postures that was in practice before Hatha Yoga poses came into existence.

 Kukkutasana Practice Regime

 The practice regime includes precautions, preparatory poses, steps by step procedure, follow up poses, and advanced pose considerations.